Jodrell Bank Centre for Astrophysics: Jodrell Bank Observatory

 The Jodrell Bank Observatory, located near Goostrey and Holmes Chapel in Cheshire, has played an important role in the research of meteors, quasars, pulsars, masers and gravitational lenses, and was heavily involved with the tracking of space probes at the start of the Space Age.

 The main telescope at the observatory is the Lovell Telescope, which is the third largest steerable radio telescope in the world.
 There are three other active telescopes located at the observatory; the Mark II, as well as 42 ft and 7m-diameter radio telescopes.
-Jodrell Bank Observatory is also the base of the Multi-Element Radio Linked Interferometer Network (MERLIN), a National Facility run by the University of Manchester on behalf of the Science and Technology Facilities Council.
+Jodrell Bank Observatory is also the base of the Multi-Element Radio Linked Interferometer Network (MERLIN), a National Facility run by the University of Manchester on behalf of UK Research and Innovation.